Analogue filter: Network synthesis filters

-The essence of network synthesis is to start with a required filter response and produce a network that delivers that response, or approximates to it within a specified boundary.
-This is the inverse of network analysis which starts with a given network and by applying the various electric circuit theorems predicts the response of the network.
+The essence of network synthesis is to start with a required filter response and produce a network that delivers that response, or approximates it within a specified boundary.
+This is the inverse of network analysis, which starts with a given network and, by applying the various electric circuit theorems, predicts the response of the network.
 The term was first used with this meaning in the doctoral thesis of Yuk-Wing Lee (1930) and apparently arose out of a conversation with Vannevar Bush.
 The advantage of network synthesis over previous methods is that it provides a solution which precisely meets the design specification.
-This is not the case with image filters, a degree of experience is required in their design since the image filter only meets the design specification in the unrealistic case of being terminated in its own image impedance, to produce which would require the exact circuit being sought.
-Network synthesis on the other hand, takes care of the termination impedances simply by incorporating them into the network being designed.
+This is not the case with image filters; a degree of experience is required in their design since the image filter only meets the design specification in the unrealistic case of being terminated in its own image impedance.
+Network synthesis, on the other hand, takes care of the termination impedances simply by incorporating them into the network being designed.